mohitraman2208/Othello-Agent/README.md

 Output-

-output.txt will coutain next move.
+output.txt will contain next move.

+Feel free to review and comment.